compulim/react-chain-of-responsibility/README.md

 ### Calling `next()` multiple times

-It is allowed to call `next()` multiple times to render an UI multiple times.
+It is possible to call `next()` multiple times to render an UI multiple times.
+Middleware should be stateless.

 This is best used with options `allowModifiedRequest` set to `true`.
 This combination allow a middleware to render the UI multiple times with some variations, such as rendering content and minimap at the same time.